-Childhood trauma exposure is very common among alcohol-dependent inpatientsMarch 15th, 2012 in Addiction
+Childhood trauma exposure is very common among alcohol-dependent inpatientsMarch 15, 2012 in Medicine & Health / Addiction

 Accumulating evidence indicates that childhood trauma experience (CTE) may be an environmental susceptibility factor for a variety of psychiatric disorders, including alcohol dependence (AD).
 CTE can include sexual, physical, and emotional abuse as well as physical or emotional neglect.
 New research on single and multiple CTE among AD individuals undergoing inpatient detoxification and treatment has found significant rates of reported CTE among these individuals.